outmoded/lout/README.md

 - _'indexTemplate'_ - the name of the template file to contain docs main page.
 Default is 'index'.
 - _'routeTemplate'_ - the name of the route template file.
 Default is 'route'.
 - _'filterRoutes'_ - a function that receives a route object containing `method` and `path` and returns a boolean value to exclude routes.
+- _'apiVersion'_ - an optional api version that would be displayed in the documentation

 ### Ignoring a route in documentation